External Stakeholders in a Project: Who They Are and How They Drive Project Success

 - What decisions require their approval

-Step 4: Give them the right visibility
+Step 4: Give each stakeholder the right level of visibility

 External stakeholders need enough visibility to stay confident.
 They don’t need everything.

-Well, think of it like a window, not a door.
+Think of it like a window, not a door.
 They should see what’s happening inside.
 Not walk in whenever they want.

 This is exactly where a project management tool changes the dynamic.
 Instead of forwarding summary emails and hoping they land clearly, you can give external stakeholders structured, real-time visibility into the parts that actually matter to them.